-There are no direct freight ferries from the UK to Finland, however the extensive road network across Europe means that there is a great deal of flexibility in the options you have to get to there.
+While there are no direct freight ferries from the UK to Finland, the extensive road network across Europe means that there is a great deal of flexibility in the options you have to get to there.

 Larger vehicles, such as artics, may prefer some longer ferry crossings to reduce some of the driving time to get to Finland.
 There are two main options here.